- 1.No license is required to become a certified life coach in North Dakota — certification is voluntary but recommended for credibility

 Source: ZipRecruiter, 2025

-Life Coach Training Programs in North Dakota
+Life Coach Training in North Dakota: Online & In-Person

 North Dakota does not currently have in-state ICF-accredited coach training programs.
 Residents rely on nationally recognized online programs. iPEC provides comprehensive ICF certification with over 20 years of accreditation.